-Paralegal studies is a major or area of study designed for students who wish to work as a paralegal.
+Paralegal studies is a major or area of study designed for students who wish to work as paralegals.
 Courses will vary from program to program depending on the degree or certificate program that you qualify for or choose to enroll in.

-Paralegal programs which are approved by the American Bar Association (ABA) are required to be a total or equivalent of 60 semester credits of which a minimum of 18 must be general education courses and a minimum of 18 legal specialty courses.
+Paralegal programs that are approved by the American Bar Association (ABA) are required to be a total or equivalent of 60-semester credits of which a minimum of 18 must be general education courses and a minimum of 18 legal specialty courses.
 Programs may allow the students to fulfill the general education credit requirements through previously completed coursework or by passing a nationally recognized equivalency test.

 Paralegal studies courses will vary from program to program.
 Most will include an introduction to paralegal studies course to help students get acquainted with the subject.
 The following are examples of paralegal courses which may be found within paralegal studies programs: